briana167/briana167.github.io/_posts/2016-5-25-Good-News.md

 title: Good news, everyone!
 ---

 Okay, but this is actually good news.
-I feel overwhelmingly blessed and grateful to be able to say that I'll be starting as a cohort[5] member @ Ada Developers Academy in August!
+I feel overwhelmingly blessed and grateful to be able to say that I'll be starting as a cohort[5] student @ Ada Developers Academy in August!
 Here's a rundown of my journey (warning: this goes way back) to get to this point.

 ![Good news, everyone!](http://i.giphy.com/3o7abA4a0QCXtSxGN2.gif)